rfo909/RForth/README.md

 The RFOrth implementation has no intention of following Forth standards.
 It is a toy language, for discovering what can be done with some stacks and bytecode, but I still plan to put it to real use.

-It currently (2025-10) does not implement the CREATE ...
-DOES> but it still can do the same by means of reading the &IsCompiling status byte, and depending on its value do one thing at compile time, and another at runtime.

 See implementation of the NATIVE word for an example at tag :NATIVE in ACode.txt.